Simplified decision making in the belief space using belief sparsification: Proofs

 \subsection{Corollary~\ref{cor:reordering-in-root}}

-\begin{proof} $ $\\ Let us mark as $\bm R'_s$ the sparsified root matrix, before permuting the variables back to their original order in line~\ref{alg:sparsification-line:permute-back} of Algorithm~\ref{alg:sparsification}.
-First, we show that applying the reverse permutation $\bm P^T \Box \bm P$ on $\bm R'_s$ indeed leads to a square root matrix of the sprse information $\bm \Lambda_s$ (in the original order):
+\begin{proof} $ $\\ Let us mark as $\bm R^p_s$ the sparsified square root matrix, before permuting the variables back to their original order in line~\ref{alg:sparsification-line:permute-back} of Algorithm~\ref{alg:sparsification}.
+First, we show that applying the reverse permutation $\bm P \Box \bm P^T$ on $\bm R^p_s$ indeed leads to a square root of the sparse information matrix $\bm \Lambda_s$ (in the original order):

-where $\bm \Lambda'_s$ is the sparsified information matrix, before permuting the variables back.
+where $\bm \Lambda^p_s$ is the sparsified information matrix, before permuting the variables back.